mladenoff/spooky/README.md

 * The existing routes on both the front and back end could support a wider variety of 'hub' pages allowing for User, Album, Arist or Playlist browse views.

+### Two mode index methods
+* If passed an id, fetches user items, if no id, fetches all items

 ### Following users and playlists
 * Followable polymorphic association